steffmeister/convertico/README.md

 #### Requirements
 * Android SDK (adjust convertico.config.php accordingly)

+#### Parameters
+Those are optional.
+ * --android-package-name
+ * --android-target-sdk, defaults to 19
+ * --android-min-sdk, defaults to target-sdk
+ * --android-version-code, defaults to 1
+ * --android-version-name, defaults to "1.0"
+ * --android-app-name
+ * --android-manifest, if you want to override the manifest template

 ### firefoxos
-package app for Firefox OS (plugin.firefoxos.php)
+Package app for Firefox OS (plugin.firefoxos.php)

 ### Your own target
 You can easily write your own target plugin.
 Following functions must be